A countable-support symmetric iteration separating PP from AC: Iterating the packages over

-This arrangement ensures that every code is tested at unboundedly many stages, so a name that becomes a valid HS surjection instance at some stage $\beta$ will eventually be scheduled at some stage $\alpha>\beta$. \end{definition}
+This arrangement ensures that every code is tested at unboundedly many stages.
+Hence: \begin{itemize} \item a \(\PP\)-instance that becomes a valid HS surjection instance \(f:Y\twoheadrightarrow X\) with \(X,Y\subseteq \Pow(S)\) in some stage model will eventually be scheduled; and \item an \(\AC_{\WO}\)-instance that becomes a valid HS surjection instance and satisfies \(\lambda<\aleph^*(S)\) in some stage model will eventually be scheduled at some later stage. \end{itemize} \end{definition}